JeanHSuarez/swdv-capstone/README.md

 # SWDV-Capstone

-This project is a timekeeping web application tailored-fit to a particular mode of service in the healthcare industry.
+This project is a python-django timekeeping web application tailored-fit to a particular mode of service in the healthcare industry.
 There are many timekeeping applications in the market today.
 Almost all of these timekeeping applications available in the market are either too broad or demands a steep learning curve for users.
 The problem with being too broad is